 Funny that the Cornwall of my childhood was a paradise of hot beach-day summers while the grown-up realisation is that Cornwall is visited for its outdoor lifestyle and activities rather than the often damp, windswept weather.
 Not the weather to inspire a garden visit.
 And yet…with a name like Tanglewood Wild Garden how could we resist?
+Outdoor time and nature connection is important whatever the weather.

 Last week we were in Cornwall on our annual ‘Grand Tour of the South,’ catching up with friends and family from Exmouth to Penzance.
 It seems the further north I move, the further south my people migrate.
 Nothing personal I hope!